 If you need help in finding an attorney, you may call the Oregon State Bar's Lawyer Referral Service at (503) 684-3763 or toll-free in Oregon (800) 452-7636 and ask for a modest means referral.
 There are some attorneys who are willing to represent clients at a reduced rate.

 2 1/2 months ago my daughters father(we'll call him 'J') got fired from his job intentionally to bypass child support by not showing up to work.
 I now know from second hand that he is working under the table.
-(My mom received a call from J's mom, she asked if my mom had heard from him and was...
+(My mom received a call from J's mom, she asked if my mom had heard...
 Read more »

 I have received the same amount of child support for seven years now.
 My sons father has not changed jobs and is earning the same wage as before.
 However, the last 5 months I have received 1/4 of the court ordered amount.
 I found out that his girlfriend recently filed for child support of their...
 Read more »

 Hopefully your support is being collected for you by Oregon's Support Enforcement.
 You need to call them and find out why the amount forwarded to you has gone down.
-Some reasons it can go down could be he didn't pay the full amount or he lost or changed jobs and the maximum they can garnish is...Read more »
+Some reasons it can go down could be he didn't pay the full amount or he lost or changed jobs and the maximum they can...Read more »

 I know who the father is but he won't comply with child support and I need to apply for custody of both of our kids.
 He is only on 1 birth certificate.
 I need to know how I do that.
 I have custody forms but it asks for paternity.
 We were never married.

 Go to the child support division of your local district Attorney's office and apply for assistance with child support.
 They will take care of both child support and proving paternity.
 Once paternity is established you can use the court forms to apply for custody.
-Just be aware that the court can...Read more »
+Just be aware that the...Read more »

 Retrace the payments you made then request a printout of the payments processed by the division of child support and compare the two.
 If you paid by check then go back to your bank and get bank records.
 If your payments were from wage withholding then go back to your employer and request your...Read more »